ray-project/ray/doc/using-ray-on-a-large-cluster.md

 environment variable used by `parallel-ssh` can differ from the `PATH` environment variable that gets set when you `ssh` to the machine.

-**Warning:** If the `parallel-ssh` command below appears to hang, the `head-node-ip` may need to be a private IP address instead of a public IP address (e.g., if you are using EC2).
+**Warning:** If the `parallel-ssh` command below appears to hang, `head-node-ip` may need to be a private IP address instead of a public IP address (e.g., if you are using EC2).

 Now use `parallel-ssh` to start up Ray on each worker node.